 Learn why ice fishing shelters cause otherwise normally sane individuals to leave the confines of their wonderfully warm homes or cottages in frigid conditions in search of the elusive winter catch.
 They made a movie about it several years ago - Grumpy Old whatever...
 Just like the lure of fishing, there is something mysterious about chopping or drilling a hole in the ice in hopes of catching a fish.
 For some it is the right of passage to manhood.
 For others it is the thrill of the catch.
 Still others it means an adventure that they have done all their lives.
 And for some, it is a chance to get away to peace and quiet from the hustle of every day life.

-How do you know if your shelter is a shelter, an ice hut, a shanty, a house, a or an ice shack?
+How do you know if your shelter is an ice fishing shelter, an ice hut, a shanty, a house, or an ice shack?
 Well the beauty is in the eyes of the beholder.
-I think you can rank these in the order of how nice they are and how many amenities you have.
-I will attempt to identify for you the differences in the following.
+Some rank these in the order of how nice they are and how many amenities they provide.
+We describe a wide variety of styles made from a variety of materials.
 To begin with all of these are shelters, getting the angler out of the elements to at least some degree.
-By the way, this is just for fun...
+By the way truthfully the assignment of these names is somewhat arbitrary.

 In reality all of these are fishing shelters on ice.
-These two pictures however depict basic shelters that are nice, comfortable, and offer additional amenities.
+These pictures however depict basic shelters that are nice, comfortable, and offer additional amenities.
 The first one has windows installed.
 Note the shutters and decorative fascia around the roof line.
 Mounted on trailer with tires this would be easy to tow to your favorite location.
-The red shelters in the second picture are pop up tents, that are extremely convenient and portable.
+The shelters below are pop ups for up to 6 people, that are extremely convenient and portable.

 A fishing hut on ice is almost a home.
 You will begin to find amenities like cots, chimneys for a furnace, room for 4 to play cards.
 Now you are really beginning to talk about nice.
 While you might not want to spend the night here, if you were thrown out of the house and had no where else to go, well....
 Note the neighbors you find once you get to this level.
 You will often begin to find little communities building up around Huts on Ice.